 NO WRAP: Find homemade soaps with no wrap at all.
 Many farmers markets display homemade soaps this way.
 These soaps are cheaper to make and sell.
 Attach label name to soap.

 EXTRA SOAP PACKAGING TIPS:

 - Melt and Pour homemade soap MUST be wrapped to prevent soap from sweating.
 The glycerin in this soap will draw moisture out of the air, if left unwrapped, leaving little water beds on the soap.

-- Add buttons, bows, ribbons, sequence, beads, a favorite quote, logo, symbol or anything you’d like to your packaging.
+- Add buttons, bows, ribbons, lace, sequence, beads, a favorite quote, logo, symbol or anything you’d like to your packaging.

 - When you’re making labels use unique shapes.
 For example, goat milk soap may have a label made in the shape of a goat.
 Use attractive, colorful, shiny sticker labels that draws attention to your soap from other retailers.
 Print company name and contact information on label, clearly.